-We have audited the financial statements of The Institute of Banking and Finance (the "Institute"), which comprise the statement of financial position as at December 31, 2021, and the statement of comprehensive income, statement of changes in members' funds and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages 6 to 29.
+We have audited the financial statements of The Institute of Banking and Finance (the "Institute"), which comprise the statement of financial position as at December 31, 2023, and the statement of comprehensive income, statement of changes in members' funds and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, as set out on pages 6 to 31.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 (the "Act"), the Singapore Charities Act 1994 (the "Charities Act") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the Institute as at December 31, 2021 and of the financial performance, changes in members' fund and cash flows of the Institute for the financial year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 (the "Act"), the Singapore Charities Act 1994 (the "Charities Act") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the Institute as at December 31, 2023 and of the financial performance, changes in members' fund and cash flows of the Institute for the financial year ended on that date.